rusenaite/solid_notes_about_SOLID/README.md

 ## <a name="srp">3.3 SRP - Single Responsibility Principle</a>

+> There should never be more than one reason for a class to change.

+or

+> Each software module should have one and only one reason to change.

+or

+> A module should be responsible to one, and only one, actor.

+### What SRP is NOT:
+“A function should do one, and only one, thing.” - it’s a refactoring principle, to refactor large functions into smaller functions; we use it at the lowest levels.
+But it’s NOT the SRP.

+### What SRP IS:
+- SRP is the reason we separate concerns.
+- Gather together the things that change for the same reasons.
+Separate those things that change for different reasons.
+- We want to increase the [cohesion💡](#cohesion) between things that change for the same reasons, and we want to decrease the [coupling💡](#coupling) between those things that change for different reasons.
+- An active corollary to [Conway’s law💡](#conways-law): The best structure for a software system is heavily influenced by the social structure of the organization that uses it so that each software module has one, and only one, reason to change.

+### What is the reason to change?
+- When you write a software module, you want to make sure that when changes are requested, those ***changes can only originate from a single person***, or rather, a single tightly coupled group of people representing a single narrowly defined business function.
+You want to isolate your modules from the complexities of the organization as a whole, and design your systems such that each module is responsible (responds to) the needs of just that ***one business function***.

+### Symptoms of SRP violation

+1. Accidental duplication.
+These problems occur because we put code that different actors depend on into close proximity.
+The SRP says to separate the code that different actors depend on.

+2. Merges.
+Multiple people changing the same source file for different reasons.
+To avoid this problem is to separate code that supports different actors.
+Solution - move the functions into different classes.

+SRP appears at two different levels:
+- Level of components (relates to [Common Closure Principle](https://ericbackhage.net/clean-code/the-common-closure-principle/))
+- Architectural level (relates to [Axis of Change💡](#axis-of-change))

 ## <a name="ocp">3.4 OCP - Open-Closed Principle (goal of OO architecture)</a>
 ## <a name="lsp">3.5 LSP - Liskov Substitution Principle</a>
 ## <a name="isp">3.6 ISP - Interface Segregation Principle</a>